microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

     ![Screenshot showing created alerts](./18.png)

-    > **Note: This is just a small example of Azure Monitor alerts, which are based on log queries and log analytics workspace metrics.
+    > **NOTE: This is just a small example of Azure Monitor alerts, which are based on log queries and log analytics workspace metrics.
 You may need to adjust alerts thresholds to your environment expected behaviour.**

 ## Deploying the Log Analytics Agent and the Dependency Agent

 This scenario is mainly based on the data collected from the Azure Arc-enabled servers into the Log Analytics workspace.
-Therefore, it is required to deploy on these servers the [Log Analytics Agent](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview#log-analytics-agent) and the [Dependency Agent](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview#dependency-agent).
-There are multiple [methods](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent#installation-options) to deploy these agents.
+Therefore, it is required to deploy on these servers the [Log Analytics Agent](https://docs.microsoft.com/azure/azure-monitor/agents/agents-overview#log-analytics-agent) and the [Dependency Agent](https://docs.microsoft.com/azure/azure-monitor/agents/agents-overview#dependency-agent).
+There are multiple [methods](https://docs.microsoft.com/azure/azure-monitor/agents/log-analytics-agent#installation-options) to deploy these agents.
 In this scenario, Azure Policies are used to deploy both agents in Windows and Linux.

 For **new** Azure Arc-enabled servers connected within the scope of the policies assignments, the policies will deploy the agents automatically.